DawsonMyers/geo-cli/Readme.md

                 Restart the app indicator.
             status
-                Gets the systemctl service status for the app indicator.
+                Gets the systemctl service status for the app indicator. cat
+                Print out the geo-indicator.service file.
+            show
+                Print out all configuration for the service. edit
+                Edit the service file.
+            no-service
+                Runs the indicator directly (using python3).
+            log
+                # Show service logs.
+                  Options:
+                    -b[-#]
+                      Shows logs since the last boot.
+Can also use -b-n (n is a number) to get logs from n boots ago.
         Example:
             geo indicator enable
             geo indicator disable
+    test <filter>
+      Runs tests on the local build of MyGeotab.
+        Options:
+            -d, --docker
+                Run tests in a docker environment matching the one used in ci/cd pipelines.
+Requires docker to be logged into gitlab.
+            -n <number of iterations>
+                Runs the test(s) n times.
+            -r, --random-n <number of iterations>
+                Runs the test(s) n times using random seeds.
+            --random-seed <seed>
+                Runs the test(s) a supplied random seed.
+        Example:
+            geo test UserTest.AddDriverScopeTest
+            geo test -r 3 UserTest.AddDriverScopeTest
+            geo test
+            "FullyQualifiedName=Geotab.Checkmate.ObjectModel.Tests.JSONSerializer.DisplayDiagnosticSerializerTest.DateRangeTest|FullyQualifiedName=Geotab.Checkmate.ObjectModel.Tests.JSONSerializer.DisplayDiagnosticSerializerTest.NotificationUserModifiedValueInfoTest"
     help, -h, --help
       Prints out help for all commands.
     dev